vitaliihonta/landing/mdoc/input/workflows-activities.md

 ## Homework
 I suggest you experiment with the example to learn Temporal basics better 🙃 Here is what you can try:
-- Define your own activity, providing additional functionality, and use it in the `YoutubePullerWorkflow`💡
+- Define your own activity, providing additional functionality, and use it in the *YoutubePullerWorkflow*💡
 - Introduce random errors in the activities code.
 Take a look at how Temporal performs retries and handles them 🔄
 - Kill the worker process in the middle of the Workflow Execution.
 Observe how the Workflow Execution is later resumed once you start a new worker 💪

-I hope you'll enjoy it!
+I hope you enjoy it!

 ## What's next
-In the next post in the series, you will get familiar with Workflow building parts, such as *Query methods*, *Signal methods*, etc.
+In the next post in the series, you'll get familiar with other Workflow building parts, such as *Query methods*, *Signal methods*, etc.
-They will allow you to implement a Workflow responsible for user interactions.
+They'll allow you to implement a Workflow responsible for user interactions.
 See you in the next part!

 ## Reference